Deciding on priorities and making small changes can add up to the trip of a lifetime

 Step 2 - Research the Cost of your Dream Holiday

 Once we’ve picked our destinations we need an idea of what our dream trip will cost.
 This requires a little more research.
 Checking the cost of organized group tours can be helpful; you will find that costs will vary greatly depending on the destination, length of trip and class of accommodation.
-My story on Dream Destinations for Women lists the prices for every tour.
+My story on Travel Tours for Women lists the prices for every tour.

 A good travel agent can also give you information about costs.
 You aren’t committing to booking a specific trip yet, just gathering info.